Last Updated on

 Originality AI detector

 Sundar Pichai, CEO of Google and Alphabet, is confident in his ability to keep the tech giant ahead in the AI arms race.
 He explains that “Gemini was created from the ground up to be multimodal, highly efficient at tool and API integrations and built to enable future innovations, like memory and planning,” also noting that “While still early, we’re already seeing impressive multimodal capabilities not seen in prior models.”
-Furthermore, “Once fine-tuned and rigorously tested for safety, Gemini will be available at various sizes and capabilities, just like PaLM 2.”
+We’ll know more when the Ultra version lands in the coming weeks or months.